 The Surf Lodge

-The Surf Lodge in Montauk feels like a breath of fresh air in the Hamptons hospitality scene – light and airy, just like the subtle coastal theme which is incorporated into every element of this beautiful property.
+The Surf Lodge in Montauk feels like a breath of fresh air in the Hamptons hospitality scene.
+The property is light and airy, just like the subtle coastal theme which is incorporated into every element of this beautiful property.
 The minimalistic design feels very much on-point and comes with all the basic luxuries you’d want during your stay.
 With whitewashed walls, sun-bleached wooden floors, and private balconies with lovely views and relaxing hammocks, it’s rather easy to be swept off of your feet by this remarkably relaxing space.
 Set on Fort Pond, the hotel is within 1.2 miles from the best shops and restaurants in Montauk.
-While everything at the Surf Lodge feels very modern and clean, there’s a very particular retro feel to the whole place as well, and it really is the cherry on top, adding heaps of character and beach-chic vibes you’d expect from Hamptons.
+While everything at the Surf Lodge feels very modern and clean, there’s a very particular retro feel to the whole place as well, and it really is the cherry on top, adding heaps of character and beach-chic vibes you’d expect from hotels in the Hamptons.

 Inn at Windmill Lane